-SFP+ DAC, SFP+ optical transceiver and 10GBASE-T SFP+ copper transceiver are three components used in 10G connections.
+SFP+ DAC, SFP+ optical transceiver and 10GBASE-T SFP+ copper transceiver are three common components used in 10G connections.
 Here will compare the 10GBASE-T SFP+ copper transceiver with SFP+ DAC and SFP+ optical transceiver, in order to get further understanding of 10GBASE-T SFP+ copper transceiver.

 Firstly, in data centers like the enterprise system, the length of the vast majority of links lies between 10 meters and 100 meters.
 The 10GBASE-T SFP+ copper transceiver which provides 10Gb/s of data transmission over distance of 30 meters implements the limitation of SFP+ DAC.
 Secondly, with the common RJ-45 connector, 10GBASE-T SFP+ copper transceiver has the benefits over SFP+ solutions.
 Because copper-based infrastructure is far less expensive than fiber optics.
 Thirdly, 10GBASE-T SFP+ copper transceiver is convenient for operators to deploy their network systems.
 When connecting 10G modules to copper networks, 10GBASE-T SFP+ copper transceiver can be directly added into the copper networks, while the 10G SFP+ transceiver needs to connect with Ethernet switch or media converter to realize this connection.